ey92/notes/2668notes.md

         - moved here by Thutmose III, who didn't want Hatshepsut next to his grandfather
         - mummy eventually found in 1881 cache of 40 TT320 (moved again 11th c.)

+### Nubian campaigns to 4th cataract
+- ended Kush kingdom, established souther border at Kerma, with Egyptian governors
+- tomb inscription, near Kerma
+    - "there is not a single one of them left. the Nubian bowmen have fallen to the slaughter"
+    - "their entrails drench their valleys; gore from their mouths pours down in torrents"
+    - "carrion eaters swarm down upon the \__, and the birds carry their trophies away to another place"
+- Abydos Style
+    - "I made Egypt the chief, and the whole earth her servants"
+    - took Kerman chief strapped to bow of his boat
+        - brought young daughter Hatshepsut along journey

 ## Thutmose II 1518-1504
 - short reign
 - married half-sister Hatshepsut for legitimacy